 Do you know of any success or disaster stories of companies using PWYW pricing?
 I would love to hear about them.

-PS: Here's a counter-example of a longer term success story of PWYW pricing that a reader pointed out to me: Der Wiener Deewan is a Pakistani restaurant in Vienna Austria that has been successfully using PWYW pricing for over a decade (since 2005).
-It uses the "all you can eat" + PWYW model in tandem.
+PS: Here's a counter-example of a longer-term success story of PWYW pricing that a reader pointed out to me: Der Wiener Deewan is a Pakistani restaurant in Vienna Austria that has been successfully using PWYW pricing for over a decade (since 2005).
+It uses the "all you can eat" and PWYW model in tandem.
 Here's the owner's logic for using PWYW pricing (and it's hard to argue with):